AxonIQ/reference-guide/part3/command-dispatching.md

 Like most `CommandBus` implementations, the `SimpleCommandBus` allows interceptors to be configured. `CommandDispatchInterceptor`s are invoked when a command is dispatched on the Command Bus.
 The `CommandHandlerInterceptor`s are invoked before the actual command handler method is, allowing you to do modify or block the command.
 See [Command Handler Interceptors](#command-handler-interceptors) for more information.

-The `SimpleCommandBus` maintains a Unit of Work for each command published.
-This Unit of Work is created by a factory implementing the `UnitOfWorkFactory` interface.
-To suit any specific needs your application might have, you can supply your own factory to change the Unit of Work implementation used.

 Since all command processing is done in the same thread, this implementation is limited to the JVM's boundaries.
 The performance of this implementation is good, but not extraordinary.
 To cross JVM boundaries, or to get the most out of your CPU cycles, check out the other `CommandBus` implementations.

 AsynchronousCommandBus
 ----------------------

-As the name suggest, the `AsynchronousCommandBus` implementation executed Commands asyncronously from the thread the dispatches them.
+As the name suggest, the `AsynchronousCommandBus` implementation executed Commands asynchronously from the thread the dispatches them.
 It uses an Executor to perform the actual handling logic on a different Thread.

 By default, the `AsynchronousCommandBus` uses an unbounded cached thread pool.
 This means a thread is created when a Command is dispatched.
 Threads that have finished processing a Command are reused for new commands.
 Threads are stopped if they haven't processed a command for 60 seconds.